Painting the River: Henry Lewis's Great National Work

 Scenes for a panorama were viewed quickly, as if one were gliding past the landscape in a boat or on a train, and so the artist didn't have to provide much more than the broad outlines of a scene.
 Nonetheless, some of Lewis's drawings are remarkably detailed.
 "The Camp of the Indians," about a stand-off between the Winnebago and U.S. soldiers at Wabashaw's Prairie near present-day Winona, is depicted in neutral colors, except for the red blankets, loin cloths, headdresses, and the red decorations on the dozens of Winnebago, their thirty-three tepees, and ten canoes.
 The details of the scene in "The Camp of the Troops"—dozens of tents, some so far away that I can't count them; several dozen wagons parked in a semicircle; an indistinct but impressive number of soldiers in the distance; several armed guards in the foreground; rugged, mountain-like bluffs in the background; the Mene-ha-hah anchored near the shore; and five Indians lounging in the foreground—are done in subdued blues, grays, and blue-greens, with the exception of the red blankets that two of the Indians wear.
 The dominant impression that the viewer of the moving canvas would be left with is the contrast between the geometry and industry of the soldier camp and the slapdash arrangement of the smaller, fewer, more closely set tents of the Winnebago.

 The painter of a Mississippi River panorama had to find a way to keep the bluffs, lowlands, islands, and towns from looking alike.
-Lewis's solution was to create a variety through contrasting images.
+Lewis's solution was to create variety through contrasting images.
 The lithograph of the gentle, verdant valley of the St. Peter's (Minnesota) River, is filled with a soft, blue-pink sky and gently sweeping prairie; on the left is part of a bright blue meander of the low-banked river.
 In the foreground are two Indians chatting.
 One is dressed in red and sits on a rock; one sits on a fallen branch.
 This pastoral scene is followed by the rocky grandeur of the Little Falls.
 The dark and green scene of Indians hunting deer by moonlight is followed by the bright and violent "Scalping Scene of the Mississippi."
-Galena, viewed not from the river but from a high spot, allows one to see the many river port between St. Paul and St. Louis and the principal city in the lead mining district of northwestern Illinois.
+Galena, viewed not from the river but from a high spot, allows one to see the many crowded gold and brown rooftops of this city, then the busiest river port between St. Paul and St. Louis and the principal city in the lead mining district of northwestern Illinois.
 Beyond are the pale-blue river and the green-gray bluff on the western shore.
 This scene is followed by a placid view of the Fever (Galena) River.
 The Mene-ha-hah is anchored at shore; the sketching party's camp with a table set for five is in the right foreground; in the left foreground are red, cone-shaped flowers on the shore and lily pads floating on the water; in the distance is a single house.
 The point of confluence of the Mississippi and Missouri, a place prone to severe flooding, is a peaceful scene in blues, greens, and yellow-browns, with geese taking off from the water, a couple of rafts, a couple of steamboats, and no human habitations.
-This is juxtaposed with Lewis's bold red, yellow, and orange painting of the Great St. Louis Fire of May 17, 1849, which killed three people and destroyed 430 buildings, 23 steamboats, 9 flat boats, several barges, and on floating curiosity shop, the Mene-ha-hah.
+This is juxtaposed with Lewis's bold red, yellow, and orange painting of the Great St. Louis Fire of May 17, 1849, which killed three people and destroyed 430 buildings, 23 steamboats, 9 flat boats, several barges, and one floating curiosity shop, the Mene-ha-hah.

 The viewer of the panorama was probably impressed by the power of humans to remake the river valley as he or she watched the rough frontier settlements, Indian villages, and the rugged scenery of the upper river give way to more settled, densely populated places—Galena, Burlington, Quincy, St. Louis—which in turn gave way to plantations on the lower river and the great city of New Orleans.
 On the three hundred feet of canvas that Lewis devoted to the Crescent City, he painted the Spanish cathedral, the dome of the St. Charles Hotel, the French Market, the street on the levee, ships, and steamboats.